Kenya

 Help in the rural regions of Kenya

 Kenya is located in East Africa and has a population of around 58 million.
-Many of the large companies are owned by foreign investors, while the local population usually only finds poorly paid jobs.
-As a result, the gap between rich and poor is widening.
-Especially in rural areas, people have few job opportunities and the situation has deteriorated even further due to long periods of drought.
+Many of the large companies are owned by foreign investors, while the local population usually only has poorly paid jobs.
+As a result the gap between rich and poor is widening.
+Especially people in rural areas have few job opportunities.
+The situation has deteriorated even further due to long periods of drought.
 The largest economic sector is agriculture.

-Climate change is a major problem for the many small farmers, as rainfall is no longer regular and has become unpredictable.
+Climate change is a major problem for the many small farmers as rainfall is no longer regular and has become unpredictable.
 Many children have to leave school at a young age in order to go to work.
-Particularly in the very remote regions, it is often the case that children do not have the opportunity to receive an education at all, despite being required to attend school.
+Particularly children in very remote regions very often do not have the opportunity to receive an education at all despite being required to attend school.

-By supporting the MAA Eroret School and the Mary Hill Nursery School, we are helping to ensure that children in the region have the right to an education.
-Accompanying workshops at the Mary Hill Community Center, which are held jointly with other local NGOs, enable the adult population to learn new methods in agriculture, for example, so that they can better provide for their families themselves.
+By supporting the MAA Eroret School and the Mary Hill Nursery School we are helping the children in the region to get an education.
+Workshops at the Mary Hill Community Center, which are held jointly with other local NGOs, teach the adult population new methods in agriculture, for example, so that they can better provide for their families themselves.

 Our projects